What If My Parents Refuse to Pay for College? Can I Apply as an Independent Student?

 Parents can cite all sorts of reasons for staying out of the education-funding game.
 They might claim that students who find their own funding are more likely to stay in school, for example, or they may say that they’ve worked hard for their own money and expect their children to do the same.
 This may be fine reasoning, but it can leave a child in the lurch when the bill for school comes due, and that student might not be able to rely on financial aid to cover costs completely.

+Students who need financial assistance in order to pay for college are expected to begin the process by filling out the Free Application for Federal Student Aid (FAFSA).
+This form details a student’s net worth and financial need, and also provides administrators with information they can use in order to reward students with the help they’ll need in order to stay in school.
 Not surprisingly, this form is pretty standardized and defined, and the rules that govern the answers a student supplies don’t tend to bend and flex based on personal preferences and extraordinary circumstances.
 Administrators process hundreds of thousands of these forms, so there’s no room for specifically tailored aid package.

 Students who have parents who can pay, but who aren’t willing to do so, might be penalized by this system.